rolandjansky/athena/InnerDetector/InDetValidation/InDetPhysValMonitoring/README.txt

 1) setup the athena release in which You want to run the validation job Presumably anything older than 20.1.5.12 will not work

 2).
-At the moment some additional packages are still needed :

-   * At least InDetRecExample-02-05-57
-   * At least PhysValMonitoring-00-01-40
-   * InDetPhysValMonitoring-00-00-22-03 (old, but should work) or at least revision 680873 of the trunk

-   These packages only need to be checked out and compiled if they are not yet part of the release.

-3).
 Run the reco transform.

     To enable the InDetPhysValMonitoring histograms, add "--valid True --validationFlags doInDet --outputNTUP_PHYSVALFile physval.root" to the transform You would run without the additional validation histograms.
 For example: